-Outpatient treatment services are provided to beneficiaries when medically necessary (offering up to nine hours a week for adults, and six hours a week for adolescents).
 Services may exceed the maximum based on individual medical necessity.
 Outpatient Treatment Services may be provided in person, by telehealth, or by telephone.
-Providers are required to either offer medications for addiction treatment (MAT, also known as medication-assisted treatment) directly, or have effective referral mechanisms in place to the most clinically appropriate MAT services (defined as facilitating access to MAT off-site for beneficiaries while they are receiving outpatient treatment services if not provided on-site.
-Providing a beneficiary the contact information for a treatment program is insufficient).
+Providers are required to either offer medications for addiction treatment (MAT, also known as medication-assisted treatment) directly, or have effective referral mechanisms in place to the most clinically appropriate MAT services (defined as facilitating access to MAT off-site for members while they are receiving outpatient treatment services if not provided on-site.
+Providing a member the contact information for a treatment program is insufficient).
 Outpatient treatment services (also known as Outpatient Drug Free or ODF) include the following service components:

-- Assessment
+- " Assessment

-- Care Coordination
+- " Care Coordination

-- Counseling (individual and group)
+- " Counseling (individual and group)

-- Family Therapy
+- " Family Therapy

-- Medication Services
+- " Medication Services

 - MAT for OUD

 - MAT for AUD and non-opioid SUDs

-- Patient Education
+- " Patient Education

-- Recovery Services
+- " Recovery Services

-- Crisis Intervention Services
+- " Crisis Intervention Services

+- Enhanced Community Health Worker Services